Mary Fergusson1

 M, #190647, b.
 12 December 1897, d.
 17 June 1957

-John Alan Burns, 4th Baron Inverclyde of Castle Wemyss was born on 12 December 1897.1 He was the son of James Cleland Burns, 3rd Baron Inverclyde of Castle Wemyss and Charlotte Mary Emily Nugent-Dunbar.1 He married, firstly, Olivia Sylvia Sainsbury, daughter of Arthur Sainsbury, on 23 November 1926.1 He and Olivia Sylvia Sainsbury were divorced in 1928 at Scotland.1 He married, secondly, June Howard-Tripp, daughter of Walter Howard-Tripp, on 21 March 1929.1 He and June Howard-Tripp were divorced in 1933 at Scotland.1 He died on 17 June 1957 at age 59, without issue.1
+John Alan Burns, 4th Baron Inverclyde of Castle Wemyss was born on 12 December 1897.1 He was the son of James Cleland Burns, 3rd Baron Inverclyde of Castle Wemyss and Charlotte Mary Emily Nugent-Dunbar.1 He married, firstly, Olivia Sylvia Sainsbury, daughter of Arthur Sainsbury, on 23 November 1926.1 He and Olivia Sylvia Sainsbury were divorced in 1928 at ScotlandG.1 He married, secondly, June Howard-Tripp, daughter of Walter Howard-Tripp, on 21 March 1929.1 He and June Howard-Tripp were divorced in 1933 at ScotlandG.1 He died on 17 June 1957 at age 59, without issue.1

-John Alan Burns, 4th Baron Inverclyde of Castle Wemyss was educated at Eton College, Eton, Berkshire, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He fought in the First World War, where he was wounded.1 He gained the rank of Lieutenant in the service of the Scots Guards.1 He succeeded to the title of 4th Baron Inverclyde of Castle Wemyss, co.
-Renfrew [U.K., 1897] on 16 August 1919.1 He was invested as a Knight, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.).1 He was admitted to Royal Company of Archers.1 He fought in the Second World War.1 He gained the rank of Captain in the service of the Scots Guards.1 On his death, his title became extinct.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He fought in the First World War, where he was wounded.1 He gained the rank of Lieutenant in the Scots Guards.1 He succeeded as the 4th Baron Inverclyde of Castle Wemyss, co.
+Renfrew [U.K., 1897] on 16 August 1919.1 He gained the rank of Captain in the Scots Guards.1 He was appointed Knight, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.)1 He was admitted to the Royal Company of Archers.1 He fought in the Second World War.1 On his death, his title became extinct.1

 Citations

-- [S21] L. G. Pine, The New Extinct Peerage 1884-1971: Containing Extinct, Abeyant, Dormant and Suspended Peerages With Genealogies and Arms (London, U.K.: Heraldry Today, 1972), page 156.
+1. [S21] L. G. Pine, The New Extinct Peerage 1884-1971: Containing Extinct, Abeyant, Dormant and Suspended Peerages With Genealogies and Arms (London, U.K.: Heraldry Today, 1972), page 156.
 Hereinafter cited as The New Extinct Peerage.

 Olivia Sylvia Sainsbury1